649/spend-ERC20-create-ERC721/README.md

 * `tokenURI(uint256 tokenId) view` — Returns the resource link to the token's (JSON) artifact.
 Implemented using [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/pull/2511/files)
 * `tokenCommission(uint256 tokenId) view` — Returns the percent token commission rate that is taken by the original minter per SoldNFT event

-**ERC-20 token contract** — This is a standard ERC-721 contract implemented using the [OpenZeppelin template](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC20) with additional functions:
+**ERC-20 token contract** — This is a standard ERC-20 contract implemented using the [OpenZeppelin template](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC20) with additional functions:
+* `drinkFromFaucet()` — Allows end user to earn QMSI ERC-20 tokens by following negative decay curve for token distribution, reset each day.
+* `dailyClaimLimit() view` — Showcases the number of QMSI ERC-20 tokens that are available to claim per day.
+This number is influenced by the halving events.
+* `daysConsumed() view` — Showcases number of days the faucet was used.
+* `halvingInterval() view` — Tracks the interval for halving events that slash daily reward limit by 1/2 each time.
+Each unit for the interval is based off of daysConsumed.
+* `rewardPerClaim() view` — Showcases how much potential rewards can be earned by drinking from the faucet.
+This value changes if another user drinks after its execution.
+* `tokensClaimedToday() view` — Tracks the number of total tokens claimed in the current day.
+Cannot surpass the daily claim limit.

 * `spend(uint256 value)` — Allows end user to burn their own tokens.
 It can only be triggered by the user, and is used in minting new certificates.
 * `burnPool() view` — Returns the amount of tokens that can be reclaimed through staking.
 Using the `spend` function increments this pool